 Leslie is a practitioner of Toyota Production System principles, which she learned studying with lean masters in North America and Japan.
 She has found this is the only way to sustain breakthrough results in quality, leadtime and profit – is to engage the creativity of all team members.

-Rene Mulder has led business transformations at major manufacturing and Healthcare organizations both in roles of Management and as an external coach and mentor.
-Rene developed his skills in more than three decades at Toyota Motor Manufacturing where he served as Senior Manager of Engineering, Production and Maintenance.
+Rene Mulder has led business transformations at major manufacturing and Healthcare organizations both as an executive and as an external coach and mentor.
+Rene developed his skills in more than two decades at Toyota Motor Manufacturing where he served as General Manager of Engineering, Production and Maintenance.
 Rene's many achievements include coveted Toyota certification in a) Practical Problem Solving 'OJD', and b) Jikotei-Kanketsu or 'advanced process improvement'.
 While supporting Toyota Canada's Lexus RX 350 launch, he received an award for best process control system in North America.

 The core of Rene's strength is the ability to lead and coordinate problem solving in complex organizations with multiple stakeholders.
 This has led to numerous breakthroughs including a) eliminating crane accidents in North American Toyota plants, and b) world class infection control and hand hygiene compliance in a major hospital system.
 Rene is passionate about applying the methods and principles of the Toyota Production System to achieve breakthroughs in safety and quality, while engaging and developing the skills of team members.